 Our summer visit to Lake Simcoe

-This was the first time all of the Wears boys were together at one time.
+This was the first time the Wears boys were together at one time.

 Sadly, it will also be the last.